rlggyp/pdu_exporter/README.md

 # PDU Exporter

-The **PDU Exporter** is a lightweight custom Prometheus exporter designed to collect metrics from PDU (Power Distribution Unit) devices that expose raw status data via the `/status.cgi` endpoint over HTTP.
-It transforms this data into Prometheus-compatible metrics.
+The **PDU Exporter** is a lightweight custom Prometheus exporter designed to collect metrics from Power Distribution Unit (PDU) devices that expose raw status data via the `/status.cgi` endpoint over HTTP, transforming this data into Prometheus-compatible metrics.

 ## Features

 * Connects directly to the PDU via raw TCP (port 80)
 * Sends a manual HTTP GET request
+* Supports basic authentication
 * Exposes metrics such as current, voltage, power, energy, temperature, humidity, and sensor existence
 * Dockerized for easy deployment